Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 If you construct a series of commands that you want to perform repeatedly, you can write them into a **script** and then run this script instead of each command individually.
 This makes it less likely that you make an error in one of the individual commands, and also keeps a record of the computation you performed so that your work is reproducible.

 You can write the script using a text editor on your computer, then uploading it, or in R Workbench.
 If you want to write a script directly in the terminal there are text editors available such as **vim** and **emacs** - you should be able to find tutorials for both online.

+You can create a new script in R Workbench following the menu **File -> New File -> Shell Script**

+.. thumbnail:: images/new_script.png
+    :align: center

 By convention, a script should be named ending in *.sh* and is run as follows: